kadena-io/pact-5/docs/builtins/Database/update.md

 ### Examples

-The following example demonstrates the usage of the `update` function within a Pact script.
-It updates an entry in the `accounts` table for the specified key with the provided object column data:
+The following example demonstrates how to use the `update` function to update an entry in the `accounts` table for the specified key with the provided object column data:

 ```pact
 (update accounts id { "balance": (+ bal amount), "change": amount, "note": "credit" })